-As the school year draws to a close, you and your family probably view summer break as a well-deserved reprieve.
-The challenge lies in shifting gears to a different routine and a schedule that may change as often as every week, depending on the summer plans you’ve made for your child.
-This can affect your children, you and your spouse.
-The shift from school year to summer break (however welcome) represents a transition phase for all children and may pose special challenges if your child has learning and/or attention problems.
-Read on for practical tips that can help any family make a smooth transition to summer!
+As the school year draws to a close, you and your child may be looking forward to summer break as a well-deserved reprieve.
+The challenge lies in shifting gears from a known routine to a new, possibly less-structured schedule that may change as often as every week, depending on the summer plans you’ve made for your child.
+This change can pose special challenges if your child has learning and/or attention problems.
+Read on for practical tips for making a smooth transition to summer.

 - Be prepared to be spontaneous.
 Keep a running list of places and people to visit when time permits and the mood strikes.
-Summer — free from homework and tutors — is a good time to stop by the science museum, bike trail, or concert-in-the-park you can’t seem to get to during the school year.
+Summer — free from homework and tutors — is a good time to stop by the science museum, hit the bike trail, or go to the concert in the park you can’t seem to get to during the school year.

 - If you and/or your child thrive on routine, build as much of it in to your summer schedule as possible.
-Even so, your routine may change every week or so; find ways to prepare for this transition.
-This may be as simple as mentally rehearsing the new routine (including daily wake-up time and preparation) with your child before the week begins.
-Remember: Transitions can be hard for parents, too!
+Even if your routine may change every week or so, find ways to prepare for this transition.
+It may be as simple as mentally rehearsing the new routine (including daily wake-up time and preparation) with your child before the week begins.

 - Ask other people (spouse, family members, and neighbors) for help shuttling kids to activities and supervising them on their “days off.”
-Trade carpooling and kid-watching duties with other parents in your neighborhood.
+See if you can trade carpooling and kid-watching duties with other parents in your neighborhood.

 - Involve your child when preparing for family trips and activities.
-Depending on her age, she can help you map out driving routes or make a list of the clothing and recreational gear the family will need.
+Depending on their age, your child can help map out driving routes or make a list of the clothing and recreational gear the family will need.

 - Encourage summertime learning.
 Summer outings may present opportunities for your child to learn about history, geography, and nature.
-Look for “teachable moments” and encourage her to listen, read, take photographs, collect postcards, and keep a journal of her adventures.
-This type of learning can boost the self-esteem of a child who struggles in school.
+Look for “teachable moments” and encourage your child to listen, read, take photographs, collect postcards, and keep a journal of their adventures.